jclosure/us-500-graph/README.md

     npm install

-Make sure you set the NEO4J_URL env var before runnign the tests.
+Make sure you set the NEO4J_URL env var before running the tests.
 If you do not, no tests will run.

 Then run the tests with: